-How to restore blue background in PowerShell on Windows Terminal
+How to restore the classic blue PowerShell in Windows Terminal on Windows 11

-Yes, you can use PowerShell with the legacy blue background on Windows Terminal – here's how.
+Yes, you can use PowerShell with the legacy blue background on Windows Terminal, and here's how.

 Windows Terminal PowerShell legacy blue

-In this guide, you will learn how to change the default PowerShell color scheme for the Windows Terminal app on Windows 10.
+In this guide, I’ll teach you how to change the default PowerShell color scheme for the Windows Terminal app on Windows 11.

-Change PowerShell color scheme using Windows Terminal settings UI
+Restore the classic PowerShell colors using the Terminal settings UI

 To bring back the blue background to PowerShell with the settings UI, use these steps: